evkx/evkx.github.io/content/models/subaru/solterra/Solterra_AWD/_index.md

 ## Advanced Driver Assistance Systems

-The Subaru Solterra AWD has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Subaru Solterra AWD includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety Systems

-[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Subaru Solterra AWD, this system prevents the wheels from locking during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the Subaru Solterra AWD, this system prevents the wheels from locking during braking.

-[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Standard on the Subaru Solterra AWD, is a driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the Subaru Solterra AWD, this driver assist system helps drivers avoid or mitigate frontal collisions.

-[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the Subaru Solterra AWD, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.
+[**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the Subaru Solterra AWD, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) : Standard on the Subaru Solterra AWD, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.
+[**Automatic Emergency Steering (AES)**](../../../../technology/driverassistance/automaticemergencysteering/): Standard on the Subaru Solterra AWD, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.

-[**Blind-spot monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Subaru Solterra AWD.
-This side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Subaru Solterra AWD, this side assist system helps to detect traffic in blind spots.

 ### Driving Automation